PEHGP/PhosphoRice/README.md

 ***Attention:Disphos can't update files now.
 So our programs only predict a sequence at a time.***
 ###Output File
  The firs line is sequence name.The result from the second line.
- The result seems like below:
+ The output file seems like below:
 ```
+kuan
 10	6	S
 23	12	T
 45	7	Y